inkstitch/pyembroidery/README.md

 * "max_stitch"
 * "max_jump"

-The max_stitch and max_jump properties are appended by default depending on the format you are writing with to the max allowed by that format.
-If you set these it will override those values.
+The max_stitch and max_jump properties are appended by default depending on the format you are writing to.
+If you overtly set these it will override those values.
 If you set them low on a format such as .dst with a limited length stitch, you can have it permit overly long stitches to be fed into the reader.

 Writing to SVG:
 This is largely for testing purposes, it's not a binary writing format.
 But, it's entirely needed for testing purposes.
 There is some notable irony in writing an SVG file in a library, whose main genesis is to help another program that *already* writes them.
 But, without some provably flawless method of exporting the data read, there's no clear way to guarentee a problem is within a reader or a writer.

+Conversion:
+---

+As pyembroidery is a fully fleshed out reader/writer within the mandate, it also does conversion.

+* import pyembroidery.PyEmbroidery as pyemb

+* pyemb.convert("embroidery.jef", "converted.dst");

+This will the embroidery.jef file in JEF format and will export it as converted.dst in DST format.

+Internally this stablizes the format:
+* Reader -> Pattern -> Pattern.get_stablized_pattern() -> Encoder -> Writer

+The stablized pattern clips out the order of the particlar trims, jumps, colorchanges, stops, and turns it into middle-level commands of STITCH, COLOR_BREAK, SEQUENCE_BREAK.

 Composing a pattern: